HuinaLi/Practical-Collision-Attacks-on-Xoodyak/README.md

 # SAC25-Practical-Collision-Attacks-on-Reduced-Round-Xoodyak-Hash-Mode
 The source codes and results are used to help verify the results in our paper.
+All experiments are conducted on a server with Intel(R) Xeon(R) Gold 6230R CPU @ 2.10GHz 26 Cores, 125G RAM, and CentOS Linux 7.
+-SageMath version 10.2
+-Python 3.10.14
+-treengeling 1.0.0

 ## Xoodoo Collision Analysis Tool Project Overview